UBB-SE-921/UBB-SE-2025-CtrlAltDefeat/README.md

 # UBB-SE-2025-CtrlAltDefeat
-Team members: Alexe Razvan ( Team Leader), Beudean Carmen, Albu Maria, Alistar Alexandra, Bala Bogdan, Balog David.
+Team members: Alexe Razvan (Team Leader), Beudean Carmen, Albu Maria, Alistar Alexandra, Bala Bogdan, Balog David and Bardan Irina.
-This is a project made by the Team ArtAttack.
+This was a project we received from another team - Team ArtAttack.
-Our current task is to refactor the code, make it cleaner, more readable and implement testing for each non-GUI functionalities.
+Our current task is to repair functionalities, refactor the code, make it cleaner, more readable and implement unit & integration tests for each non-GUI functionalities.